 Guidance Published For Public Procurement Practitioners on Protecting Human Rights in The Supply Chain

 Andy Davies, LUPC Director and leading specialist in Modern Slavery delivers a ‘Ted Talk’ on Public Procurement and Human Rights.

 The guidance document on Protecting Human Rights in the Supply Chain is published by CIPS Knowledge.
 Written specifically for public procurement practitioners, the guide offers encouragement for buyers, decision makers and opinion-formers to identify and understand the risks, develop appropriate mitigating actions and promote respect for human rights in public supply chains.

 The guide sees a collaboration between CIPS and partners London Universities Purchasing Consortium (LUPC), the Business, Human Rights and the Environment Research Group at the University of Greenwich (BHRE) and Advanced Procurement for Universities and Colleges (APUC).

 Slavery & Human Trafficking Statement

 The Modern Slavery Act came into force in October 2015.
 In response, LUPC published its first Statement on Modern Slavery & Human Trafficking in December 2015, setting out how the consortium will manage the risk of human rights abuses within its supply chains.
-The consortium has since published a second Statement in December 2016.
+The consortium has since published a third Statement in November 2017.

 We want our Members to be confident about the suppliers they contract with under our framework agreements, so we've put together information about what we do to check suppliers' financial standing and what you need to do to to guard against supplier insolvency.